The Astounding, Years-Long Corruption Involving Comey and Mueller

 It doesn't influence.

-But they've already taken it away from from John Warren.
+But we've already taken it away from John Biden.

 So doesn't that say to everybody else?